thu-coai/tatk/tatk/policy/pg/README.md

 ## Train

-Refer to example_train.py under the root directory and *Train RL Policies* in the tutorial.
+Refer to example_train.py and *Train RL Policies* in the tutorial.

 ## Reference